luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 - Target: means the database name
 - Storage Location
 - Pipeline mode:
-	- `Triggered` -> update once and the cluster shuts down
+	- `Triggered` -> update once and the cluster shuts down and the compute resources will persist.
 	- `Continuous` -> keep a cluster always running
 - Cluster mode:
 	- `Legacy autoscaling` -> let you to put min and max workers
 	- `Enhanced autoscaling`
 	- `Fixed Size` -> let you to put a fixed number of workers

+**Modes**
+- *Development*: reuses cluster to avoid overhead in restarts.
+Disable pipeline retries.
+- *Production*: restarts the cluster and retries execution in specific errors.

 #### 4.2 Looking inside a Notebook that run inside a job